 3GL, Ltd.

-Additionally, following the Senate introduction of the bill, the American Trucking Associations, the National Tank Truck Carriers, the Border Trade Alliance, and the Institute of Makers of Explosives (IME)--a trade association founded with the mission to promote the safe and secure manufacture, transport, distribution and use of commercial explosives--wrote to the Senate sponsors to express support for the bill.
+Additionally, following the Senate introduction of the bill, the American Trucking Associations, the National Tank Truck Carriers, the Border Trade Alliance, and the Institute of Makers of Explosives (IME)--a trade association founded with the mission to promote the safe and secure manufacture, transport, distribution, and use of commercial explosives--wrote to the Senate sponsors to express support for the bill.

 Case Study: Alaska

 Many communities in Alaska do not have access to a DMV, let alone facilities that can take and process fingerprints.
 In fact, there are only two approved locations to take fingerprints in the Last Frontier, a landmass twice the size of Texas.
 For most of the state, that means that a person must buy an expensive plane ticket in order to get fingerprints every time they need to renew their hazmat endorsement or TWIC card, which have varying expiration dates.
-Having the ability to combine these processes would help people save significant time and money.
+Having the ability to combine these processes will help people save significant time and money.